Which children are at higher risk of severe COVID-19?

 “While it’s rare, it’s a very dangerous condition,” Martin said.
 “These are younger kids that are previously healthy that get affected with this overall.”

-FOX31 asked Dr. Martin why African American children at high risk for infection of COVID and MIS-C and he said more research is needed, but it could include multiple factors.
+Nexstar’s KDVR asked Dr. Martin why African American children are at high risk for infection of COVID and MIS-C and he said more research is needed, but it could include multiple factors.

 “There’s probably a lot of factors at play.
 Whether that’s genetics, or environment or socioeconomic factors,” Martin said.
 “We honestly don’t know and we’re hopeful that our research can light a fire under other researchers to help us figure out why this particular group of children seems to be more severely affected than others.”